 👨👩👧👦 buggies – this hike is NOT possible with a buggy!

 🍏 eating options in autumn – you’ll need to bring a picnic, and there are some great picnic tables nearby, at the 🅿️ Parking des Plaines!

 🅿️ parking – you’ll need 4×4 steering to get you up the gravelly route forestière to 🅿️ Parking des Plaines;

 « Sur la Piste de Charlotte la Marmotte » (Le Bettex ⇒ Les Communailles, Saint-Gervais)

-🍁 « Sur la Piste de Charlotte la Marmotte » is a 1h mountain hike from Le Bettex (1400m) to Les Communailles (1420m), with a very small dénivelé of 20m, and it is possible to do it with a mountain buggy! / you’ll learn about 🐄 the mountain environment along the way, by reading the annotated pannels! / 🏔 great mountain views – MBFF did this hike last November, and we loved it!
+🍁 « Sur la Piste de Charlotte la Marmotte » is a 1h mountain hike from Le Bettex (1400m) to Les Communailles (1420m), with a very small dénivelé of 20m, and it is possible to do it with a mountain buggy! / you’ll learn about 🐄 the mountain environment along the way, by reading the annotated pannels! / 🏔 great mountain views – MBFF did this hike a couple of Novembers ago, and we loved it!

 👨👩👧👦 buggies – YES, this hike is possible to do with an all-terrain buggy!